-Species listed in Annex II of the Habitats Regulations, such as freshwater pearl mussel and salmon, are particularly sensitive to pollution.
-Margaritifera requires extremely oligotrophic conditions, preferably rivers with a biotic quality index of Q5 (Ireland).
-The EPA uses these Q5 to indicate the highest quality status categories.
+Species listed in Annex II of the Habitats Regulations, such as freshwater pearl mussel and salmon are particularly sensitive to pollution.
+Margaritifera requires extremely oligotrophic conditions, preferably rivers with a biotic quality index of Q5 (Ireland) or a GQS value of A (Northern Ireland).
+The EPA and NIEA use these Q5 and A values, respectively, to indicate the highest quality status categories.
 Salmon need very good water quality typical of that found in upland streams.
 The species needs pool, glide and riffle so there is a requirement for rivers where dredging is not on-going and there are no abrupt changes to the current patterns as might occur through physical modifications.

-Widespread development on shorelines and floodplains and the associated infilling of wetlands, is a potential environmental problem within this District.
+Widespread development on shorelines and floodplains and the associated infilling of wetlands is a potential environmental problem within this District.
 This can have a direct effect on dependent habitats, such as machair and turloughs.
-There is the potential for impacts to occur related to the sustainability of water supplies in light of development and growing demand in the Eastern RBD.
+There is the potential for impacts to occur related to the sustainability of water supplies in light of development and growing demand in the North Western IRBD.
 Surface water abstraction can result in a direct impact on rivers and lakes and their associated flora and fauna.
 Indirect impacts may occur through abstraction of groundwater and the resultant effect on groundwater dependent habitats, such as alkaline fens and petrifying springs.

 Invasive non-native plant and animal species are one of the greatest threats to biodiversity in Ireland.
-Invasive alien species negatively impact Irish biodiversity through competition, herbivory, predation, habitat alteration and introduction of parasites or pathogens and poses a risk to the genetic integrity of our native species.
+Invasive alien species negatively impact Irish biodiversity through competition, herbivory, predation, habitat alteration and introduction of parasites or pathogens and poses a risk to the genetic integrity of native species.
 Terrestrial and aquatic habitats can be negatively affected, resulting in severe damage to conservation and economic interests, such as agriculture, fisheries, forestry and various recreational activities.
 Despite this some invasive aquatic plant species continue to be imported onto the island for sale in garden centres.
-Three particular species of concern are present in the Eastern RBD, Japanese Knotweed (Fallopia japonica), Giant Knotweed (Fallopia sachalinensis) and Himalayan Balsam (Impatiens glandulifera).
-Japanese Knotweed out-competes local species, such as sea grasses and kelp, for space and light.